What is testicular cancer?

-During ejaculation, the sperm cells are carried from the epididymis through the vas deferens to the seminal vesicles, where they mix with fluids made by the vesicles, the prostate gland, and other glands to form semen.
+During ejaculation, sperm cells are carried from the epididymis through the vas deferens to seminal vesicles, where they mix with fluids made by the vesicles, prostate gland, and other glands to form semen.
 This fluid then enters the urethra, the tube in the center of the penis through which both urine and semen leave the body.

 The testicles are made up of several types of cells, each of which can develop into one or more types of cancer.
 It is important to distinguish these types of cancers from one another because they differ in how they are treated and in their prognosis (outlook).

 Germ cell tumors

 More than 90% of cancers of the testicle develop in special cells known as germ cells.
 These are the cells that make sperm.
-There are 2 main types of germ cell tumors (GCTs) in men:
+The 2 main types of germ cell tumors (GCTs) in men are:

 These 2 types occur about equally.
 Many testicular cancers contain both seminoma and non-seminoma cells.
 These mixed germ cell tumors are treated as non-seminomas because they grow and spread like non-seminomas.

 Seminomas tend to grow and spread more slowly than non-seminomas.
 The 2 main subtypes of these tumors are classical (or typical) seminomas and spermatocytic seminomas.
 Doctors can tell them apart by how they look under the microscope.

 Classical seminoma: More than 95% of seminomas are classical.
 These usually occur in men between 25 and 45.

 Spermatocytic seminoma: This rare type of seminoma tends to occur in older men.
 The average age of men diagnosed with spermatocytic seminoma is about 65.
 Spermatocytic tumors tend to grow more slowly and are less likely to spread to other parts of the body than classical seminomas.